-Pre-Book Your Global Village Season 28 Vip Pack This Saturday
+Pre-book your Global Village Season 28 VIP Pack this Saturday

-The Season 28 VIP Pack includes VIP entry tickets, VIP parking access and Wonder Pass cards Other benefits include access to Dubai Parks and Resorts attractions such as Neon Galaxy and Jump X, as well as discounts at Roxy Cinemas, Inside Burj Al Arab and Seabreeze.

-UAE, Dubai– Global Village, the region's leading multicultural family destination for entertainment, dining, shopping and attractions, announced today that the pre-booking for Season 28 VIP Packs will commence this Saturday, 23rd September at 10 am with a limited number of packs available for reservation, before the official sale launches on 30th September.
+(MENAFN- Current Global) UAE, Dubai, September 18, 2023 – Global Village, the region's leading multicultural family destination for entertainment, dining, shopping and attractions, announced today that the pre-booking for Season 28 VIP Packs will commence this Saturday, 23rd September at 10 am with a limited number of packs available for reservation, before the official sale launches on 30th September.
 Reservations will be made exclusively online through the Virgin Megastore Tickets website tickets.virginmegastore.me.

 The prebooking of the VIP packs gives loyal Global Village visitors the chance to make their purchase on 29th September, 24-hours ahead of the highly anticipated public sale on 30th September 2023.